erickhun/blog/content/posts/world-innovation-taiwan-semiconductors.md

 ![ semiconductor fab breakeven](/img/tsmc/rANDd-breaakeven.jpg)

 The most serious competitor to TSMC today is probably Samsung.
 As explained, some trust or Intellectual Propery issues might surfaced since Samsung is not only doing chips, but also end products for their users.
-Many countries are trying hard, but it failed multiple time
+Many countries are trying hard, but they're not quite there:

 - The US has [tried decades ago with Sematech](https://www.technologyreview.com/2011/07/25/192832/lessons-from-sematech/) but failed.
 - Intel (US) today is losing the race.
 Even with production facilities, and decades of experience, Intel fell years behind Samsung and TSMC.
 [Their stackholders are also asking to consider outsourcing the manufacturing to their competitors (TSMC or Samsung?)](https://in.reuters.com/article/us-intel-thirdpoint-exclusive/exclusive-hedge-fund-third-point-urges-intel-to-explore-deal-options-idINKBN2931PS).